opendcs/opendcs/docs/source/index.rst

 **OpenDCS** suite of software for collecting, decodes, storing, and manipulating time series data.

-Check out the :doc:`legacy-quick-start` section for how to get started.
+Check out the :doc:`start-software` section for how to get started.

 .. note::